The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Stratocaster continued to build its reputation as the go-to instrument for guitar players throughout the 1960s, as rock, surf, and blues guitar players gravitated to it.
 By the end of the decade, a young man by the name of Jimi Hendrix was using and abusing the Strat in ways no one had ever dreamed possible, and creating sounds no one had ever heard before.

 If the story had ended there the Stratocaster could have stayed the course and today would be regarded as one of the most important guitars of all time, and Fender as one of the top guitar brands in the world.
 But something incredible happened in the 1970s, and that something was heavy metal.

 Metal and the Hot-Rodded Stratocaster

-As Eddie’s star rose, and more players began to cop his sound, guitarists began to pick apart his gear and setup.
+As Eddie’s star rose, and more players began to copy his sound, guitarists began to pick apart his gear and setup.
 From here the superstrat was off and running.
-Guitar players hot-rodded their own Strats, and found more ways to make their guitars faster, leaner and meaner.
-Before long guitar companies where producing off-the-shelf instruments that featured all of the components a shredder could ever desire.
+Guitar players hot-rodded their own Strats and found more ways to make their guitars faster, leaner and meaner.
+Before long guitar companies were producing off-the-shelf instruments that featured all of the components a shredder could ever desire.

 Body Style and Design

 The Stratocaster double-cutaway body style is common today, but it was pretty futuristic back in 1954.
 Remember, these were the days of big, hollow-bodied jazz guitars.
 The solid-body, single-cutaway Telecaster had only appeared on the scene a few years before the Strat.